jamiejones2766/session/block-document.md

 **Trust tiers for athletedata output:**
 1. **Raw sensor** (HRV, RHR, sleep, HR, pace, power, cadence) — Garmin passthrough, never affected by any of this.
 Trust it.
-2. **Load maths** (CTL/ATL/TSB/ACWR/ramp) — athletedata's own scale, internally consistent.
+2. **Load maths** (CTL/ATL/TSB/ACWR/ramp) — **sourced from Garmin's training load, not computed by athletedata** (per athletedata, 25 Jul; corrects an earlier claim in this section that it was their own model).
+Scaled to roughly half Garmin's raw figures.
+Editing FTP/CP/pace in athletedata therefore does NOT move the PMC chart.
 Trust trends, not absolute cross-platform comparison.
 3. **Anchor-dependent** (IF, TSS, power zones) — only as good as the two fields above. **Always check `derived_metrics.basis` before believing an IF number.**

+**Open bug (25 Jul):** athletedata bulk-recomputed 299 activities using **LTHR 173** — that is the *cycling* LTHR.
+Run LTHR is 174 and Garmin holds 174.
+Same sport-blind field selection as the original FTP bug, in a different field, appearing *after* the fix shipped.
+Numerically trivial (one beat); the pattern is not.
+Report to support.

 Other known behaviours: `get_readiness_today` often returns "not computed" early morning — substitute `garmin_get_hrv` with explicit dates plus `get_daily_metrics` for trend. `get_performance_estimates` is unreliable for confirming saved thresholds; use `get_activity_detail` and read `derived_metrics.basis`.